Kyoji Horiguchi

-Kyoji Horiguchi (堀口 恭司, Horiguchi Kyōji) is a Japanese mixed martial artist currently signed to the Ultimate Fighting Championship.
-He most recently competed in Rizin FF in the Flyweight division, where he was a former RIZIN Flyweight Champion and a former two-time RIZIN Bantamweight Championship.
-He is also a former Bellator Bantamweight World Champion.
+Kyoji Horiguchi (堀口 恭司, Horiguchi Kyōji) is a Japanese mixed martial artist currently competing in the flyweight division of the Ultimate Fighting Championship.
+He formerly competed in the Flyweight and Bantamweight divisions of Rizin FF, where he was the inaugural Flyweight Champion and the inaugural and two-time Bantamweight Champion.
+He also competed in the Bantamweight division of Bellator MMA, where he was the Bantamweight World Champion.
+As of July 25, 2026, he is #8 in the Meta UFC flyweight rankings.

-A professional competitor since 2010, Horiguchi competed from 2013 to 2016 in his first stint with the Ultimate Fighting Championship where he was a UFC Flyweight Championship challenger.
+A professional since 2010, Horiguchi competed from 2013 to 2016 in his first stint with the Ultimate Fighting Championship where he was a UFC Flyweight Championship challenger.
 He also competed in Shooto, where he was the Bantamweight Champion.
 He graduated from Sakushin Gakuin High School in Utsunomiya, Tochigi, Japan.

 Background

 Horiguchi began training in karate at the age of five and was talented, as he soon began competing in full-contact competitions and went on to become a regional champion.
 At the age of 16, Horiguchi viewed a PRIDE Fighting Championships event and became drawn to mixed martial arts.
 Horiguchi began training in the sport at Norifumi Yamamoto's Krazy Bee Gym after graduating high school when he was 18 years old.
 Horiguchi said seeing Yamamoto knockout bigger men was what drew him to the fighter.